LOGIN →

 Here are some questions to help you choose which features will help you most in training ChatGPT to sound more human and more like you:

-Do you want to be able to share your custom settings with assistants or team members?
+Do I want to be able to share your custom settings with assistants or team members?

 If yes, you need to go with a Custom GPT.
 This is the only way to create a shareable tool.
 If not, keep reading.

-Do you use ChatGPT for multiple purposes (trip planning, sermon writing, and business copywriting)?
+Do I use ChatGPT for multiple purposes (trip planning, sermon writing, and business copywriting)?

 If yes, I strongly recommend that you go with a Custom GPT for each purpose.
 If you try to do a bunch of unrelated tasks in your ChatGPT account, it will be hard to clearly train ChatGPT in your business brand and voice.
 Projects tap into your general settings and Memory, whereas a Custom GPT stays clearly separate.
 If not, there’s just one last question:

-Do you primarily use ChatGPT for the sole purpose of copywriting for your business and love organization?
+Do I primarily use ChatGPT for the sole purpose of copywriting for your business and love organization?

 If yes, go with a Project.
 You can create a project that is trained in your brand message and voice, and it can continue to learn from having Memory turned on in your general account settings.